dawei2077/AI-Enhanced-SIEM-Pipeline-for-Living-off-the-Land-LotL-Detection-in-Splunk/README.md

 <br>

 **Sysmon Installation and Noise Reduction:**
-1. Download the Sysinternals Suite to the Windows Server.
+1. Download the Sysmon on the Windows Server.
 2. Download SwiftOnSecurity Sysmon Configuration (`sysmonconfig-export.xml`) and place it in the extracted folder.
 3. Open CMD as Administrator and install: `sysmon64.exe -i -n`
 4. Apply the baseline: `sysmon64.exe -c sysmonconfig-export.xml`